Ontario Highway 11: Nipigon – Rainy River

 Nearly the entire route from Nipigon to Rainy River is a two-lane, undivided road, with the exception of two twinned, four-lane segments approaching Thunder Bay.
 The first starts just west of Nipigon and ends just north of the Black Sturgeon River, for a distance of 10 km.
 The second portion reaches a distance of 36 km, from Highway 587 at Pass Lake to Balsam Street in Thunder Bay.
 Work is being done to twin the route from Ouimet to Dorion.
 Additionally, the section from Balsam Street to the Harbour Expressway is four lanes wide, but undivided.
 The partial cloverleaf interchange at Thunder Bay's Hodder Avenue is the only interchange in Northwestern Ontario.

 Highway 11 and 17 run concurrently from Nipigon down to Thunder Bay, a distance of approximately 90 km, where they swing west on the Shabaqua Highway, encountering Kakabeka Falls several kilometers later.
-The highway then runs in a northwestern direction to Shabaqua Corners, where the two highways split; Highway 17 continues northwest to Dryden and Kenora, while Highway 11 continues in a generally west direction, eventually reaching Highway 11B at Atikokan, approximately halfway between Thunder Bay and Rainy River.
+The highway then runs in a northwestern direction to Shabaqua Corners, where the two highways split; Highway 17 continues northwest to Dryden, Kenora, and to Winnipeg, Manitoba (via PTH-1), while Highway 11 continues in a generally west direction, eventually reaching Highway 11B at Atikokan, approximately halfway between Thunder Bay and Rainy River.
 The highway continues for 132 km, crosses the Noden Causeway, and reaches Fort Frances, where Highway 71 runs south across the U.S. border to International Falls.
-From here, Highway 11 shares a concurrency with Highway 71 for 37 km until the latter branches north after Emo, while Highway 11 runs parallel to the border for 51 km before ending at the town of Rainy River, where the roadway continues into Baudette, Minnesota, and ends at Minnesota State Route 11.
+From here, Highway 11 shares a concurrency with Highway 71 for 37 km until the latter branches north after Emo, while Highway 11 runs parallel to the border for 51 km before approaching the town of Rainy River, where the roadway continues into Baudette, Minnesota, United States, and ends at Minnesota State Route 11.